Reviewing versus Bookselling

 May 2009

-It seems worthwhile to make this clear, since some readers browsing the Web assume that reviewing and bookselling must go hand-in-hand.
-Certainly this is true at many websites, and even in some print media.
+We do not sell books at Troynovant.
+Nor do we link to booksellers in any indirect or invisible monetary relationship: affiliate accounts or the like.
+It seems worthwhile to make this clear, since some readers assume that reviewing and bookselling go hand-in-hand, as at many websites and print media.
 We are sorry to disappoint those who have asked for direct-buy links at Troynovant.

 Where to buy books?

-In fact, our readers will not be surprised to learn that we sometimes cannot be pried out of a bookstore.
+Our readers will not be surprised to learn that we sometimes cannot be pried out of a bookstore.

 Advertising?

+Troynovant is advertising-supported.
 Contextual advertising is related, more or less, to the words among which a particular ad appears: vicinity, page, and website.
 The advertising server's proprietary software manages a constantly shifting process of textual weighting versus placement bidding.
 On this basis we do not choose these ads appearing at Troynovant, and do not know what will appear on a given rendering of a particular page until we see it ourselves.
 You also may be bemused occasionally.

 No pay-for-praise

 We call 'em as we see 'em.
-You might now and then wonder if we see through rose-colored lenses, or through a glass darkly, or even that Troynovant must float upon a ringing plain where ignorant armies strive with words.
+You might now and then wonder if we see through rose-colored lenses, or through a glass darkly, or even that our Troynovant must float upon a ringing plain where ignorant armies strive with words.
 Read 'em and learn, read 'em and laugh, maybe read 'em and weep: our cards still are being dealt, but they come from a true deck.

 Who do we link to?